FasterXML/jackson-dataformats-text/csv/README.md

 e,f
 ```

-By default, Jackson `CsvParser` would see it as equivalent to following JSON:
+By default, Jackson `CsvParser` would see it as equivalent to the following JSON:

 ```json
 ["a","b"]